Xiangyang1984/Gcluster/README.md

 Gcluster is a Perl script which doesn't need compilation.
 But before running, Gcluster needs to pre-install several Perl modules and three extra programs.
 In addition, the paths of those three programs within Gcluster.pl and interested_gene_generation.pl must be set.
 There are two ways to install the Gcluster.

 ### **Option-1** Installing the Gcluster via Conda
-We build a bioconda package for Gcluster, users are recommended to install the [conda](https://www.anaconda.com), then to install this package with the following command:
+We have build a bioconda package for Gcluster.
+Users are recommended to install the [conda](https://www.anaconda.com), then to install this package with the following command:

 	$ conda install -c bioconda gcluster

-Once installation finished, the absolute paths for mcl, blastp and makeblastdb are auto-configured well for Gcluster.pl and interested_gene_generation.pl, so uers should now be able to run Gcluster.
+Once installation finished, the absolute paths for mcl, blastp and makeblastdb have been auto-configured well for Gcluster.pl and interested_gene_generation.pl, so uers should be able to run Gcluster.

 ### **Option-2** Installing the Gcluster from Source Code
 Gcluster is available at https://github.com/xiangyang1984/Gcluster.git.
 Installation Gcluster can be accomplished by downloading the code and then following the steps below.